 Money from the company that is neither a salary, dividend or expense repayment, or money the owner has paid/loaned to the company, is deemed a director’s loan by HMRC.

-So if you take money out for any other reason than above, the amount must be recorded in your personal DLA.
+So if you take money out for any other reason than above, the amount must be recorded in your personal directors loan account.

 At the end of your company’s financial year, depending on your activity, you’ll either owe the company money or the company will owe you money.